 Transportation Association reaches the same conclusion based on the WSDOT

 Description of East Link issues as of early 2011 by KING-TV is here.
 Transcript of a report on radio station KUOW on July 5 is here.
-A lawsuit from Eastside interests that would block light rail on the I-90 bridge is still active.
+A lawsuit from Eastside interests that tried to block light rail on the I-90 bridge was rejected by the Washington State Supreme Court.

 U.S. DOT Federal Highway Administration comments (pdf) on the East Link light rail draft EIS, mostly focused on the impact to the Interstate 90 corridor.
 Sound Transit's summary of FHWA comments: